speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

 ## Safety Algorithm

 1. Let Work and Finish be vectors of length m and n, respectively.
-Initialize:

-   Work := Available

-   Finish [i] = false for i = 1,2, …, n.
+   Initialize: Work := Available and Finish [i] = false for i = 1,2, …, n.

 2. Find an i such that both: